Nancy Ruth: Life and career

-Nancy Ruth was born in Toronto, Ontario, and is an alumna of Branksome Hall.
 Before being appointed to the Senate, she was a social activist and philanthropist.
 She founded several women's organizations in Canada, including the Canadian Women's Foundation and a women's studies chair at Mount Saint Vincent University.
 She has also been a noted benefactor of hospitals and art galleries throughout Canada, and she was named a member of the Order of Canada in 1994.

 She has long battled for women's constitutional rights and thus opposed the Charlottetown Accord in 1992.
 She is also a vocal opponent of pornography.
 Her support for tougher child pornography laws made her a controversial figure amongst other gay rights activists, who saw the legislation as dangerously ambiguous in its definitions and broad in scope.